T-Troll/alienfx-tools/README.md

 - alienfx-cli - Make changes and check status of your AlienFX/LightFX lights from the command line.
 - AlienFX Universal haptics - Visualize any sound around you (microphone, audio player, game, movie).
 - AlienFX Ambient lights - Visualize screen picture as ambient light (from desktop, game, video player).
 - AlienFX GUI Editor - Light weighted light control tool (AWCC alternative).
-It only control lights, but can do a way more tricks then AWCC.
+You can change lights color according to system monitoring values (CPU/GPU load, temperatures, etc), active or running application, AC or battery power and a lot more.

 ## Requirements
 - Alienware light device present into the system and have USBHID driver active.